leniad/dsp-emulator/DSP small guide/DSP Emulator small guide.md

 - Slow speed --> Select slow (50%), very slow (25%) or ultra slow speed (12%) of the selected system
 - Fastest speed --> Go as fast as your computer can, press F2 also
 - Take picture --> Take a picture of the actual system
-- Config menu --> Open main configure options menu
+- Config menu --> Open main configuration options menu, see section 1.1 for more info
-- Open list menu --> Open available emulated systems (arcade, consoles, etc) in a list format
+- Open list menu --> Open available emulated systems (arcade, consoles, etc) in a list format, see section 1.2 for more info.

 On the status bar, you can see:
 - FPS --> Frames per second, the quantity of pictures drawn every second